 LES POINTS CLÉS

 - Impact emerging, but cash not a panacea

 - Nuanced beneficiary targeting crucial

-DAKAR, 26 June 2013 (IRIN) - Aid agency cash and voucher transfers in emergencies have increased significantly in recent years.
+DAKAR, 26 juin 2013 (IRIN) - Aid agency cash and voucher transfers in emergencies have increased significantly in recent years.
 The World Food Programme (WFP), for example, has tripled its distributions over the past three years.